 To begin, remove the lower dish rack and spray arm to locate the mesh filter.
 Lift the mesh filter by grasping the plastic knob.
 Wash the filter in the kitchen sink with dish soap and hot water to remove all debris.
-Then, place the filter back to the bottom of the dishwasher, put the spray arm and lower dish rack back in place.
+Then, place the filter back into the bottom of the dishwasher, and put the spray arm and lower dish rack back in place.

 Word of advice: standing water should not be occurring in fully functional dishwashers.
 If this is happening regularly, something is blocking your draining hose.